Mircea Snegur: Presidency (1991–1997)

+Unification with Romania

+In an address to the Parliament of Romania in February 1991, Snegur spoke of a common identity of Moldovans and Romanians, referring to the "Romanians of both sides of the Prut River".
+Despite this Snegur proved to be opposed to immediate reunification with Romania, which led to a split with the Popular Front of Moldova in October 1991.
+He instead sported the idea of a political union that would keep the political sovereignty of each state whilst engaging in economic and military cooperation (known as the "one people, two States" plan).

+Later years of presidency (1995–1997)

 In 1995, Snegur founded the Party of Rebirth and Conciliation of Moldova with former members of the Agrarian Party of Moldova.
 Snegur ran as the Party of Rebirth and Conciliation's candidate in the 1996 presidential election, where he won a plurality, but not a majority, of votes in the first round.
 However, Parliamentary speaker Petru Lucinschi surprised the nation with an upset victory over Snegur in the second round.
 Snegur continued as President until 15 January 1997.

+He published his memoirs in the book "Labyrinth of Destiny: memoirs" in 2007.

-Personal life
+Personal life and death

-In 1960, he married Georgeta Snegur (23 April 1937 – 23 December 2019), and has a daughter, Natalia Gherman, and a son.
+In 1960, he married Georgeta Snegur (23 April 1937 – 23 December 2019) and had a son and a daughter, Natalia Gherman, who was acting prime minister of Moldova in 2015.

+Snegur died on 13 September 2023, at the age of 83.
+President Maia Sandu declared mourning day for 16 September with a nationwide minute of silence at 12:00 PM.
+The state funeral took place on 16 September, with an early memorial service in the Nativity Cathedral of Chișinău and the coffin was laid to rest at the Palace of the Republic, from where the funeral procession left, passing through Great National Assembly Square until arriving at the Central Cemetery, where he was buried.